robinmin/xally/README.md

 scoop install robinmin/xally
 ```

 Meanwhile, you can download it directly from [github download](https://github.com/robinmin/xally/releases/).
-Or, you can download the source code and comiple it by yourself.
+Or, you can download the source code and compile it by yourself.

 ```bash
 # via source code